A generalized matrix-valued Allen--Cahn model and its numerical solution: Introduction

-The generalized matrix-valued model \eqref{eq:MAC} unifies the following three types of Allen--Cahn models that have been well studied. \begin{itemize} \item[(i)] {\em Scalar-valued case} ($m_1=m_2=1$): In this case, \eqref{eq:MAC} becomes $\partial_t u=\varepsilon^2\Delta u-F'(u)$, a gradient flow of $E(u)=\int_\Omega \frac{\varepsilon^2}{2}|\nabla u|^2+F(u)\,d\bx$, approximating mean-curvature flow in the sharp-interface limit.
+The generalized matrix-valued model \eqref{eq:MAC} unifies the following three types of Allen--Cahn models that have been well studied. \begin{itemize} \item[(i)] {\em Scalar-valued case} ($m_1=m_2=1$): In this case, \eqref{eq:MAC} becomes $\partial_t u=\varepsilon^2\Delta u-F'(u)$, a gradient flow of $E(u)=\int_\Omega \frac{\varepsilon^2}{2}|\nabla u|^2+F(u)\,d\bx$, approximating mean curvature flow in the sharp-interface limit.
 The classical Allen--Cahn equation \cite{allen1979microscopic} thus serves as a prototypical diffuse-interface model for curvature-driven interface motion and has been widely used in phase-field descriptions of two-phase incompressible flows \cite{yang2006numerical,gal2010longtime}.

 \item[(ii)] {\em Vector-valued case} ($m_1\ge2,~m_2=1$): In \cite{rubinstein1989fast,rubinstein1989reaction}, Rubinstein et al. proposed a vector-valued reaction–diffusion system with Neumann boundary conditions for certain chemical reaction processes and, in this framework, studied the interface limits of the vector-valued Allen--Cahn equation (related with complex Ginzburg--Landau \cite{du1992analysis}) and its connections with geometric flows.
 Subsequently, Lin et al. \cite{lin2012reaction} systematically analyzed the static phase transition problem for this model in higher dimensions, while Liu\ \cite{Liu2025phase} extended these results to the dynamic case.
+Recently, multi-component conserved Allen--Cahn equations have been analyzed in \cite{grasselli2024multi}, where the sum of all components is prescribed to be a constant.

 \item[(iii)] {\em Square-matrix-valued case} ($m_1=m_2\ge2$): The square-matrix-valued Allen--Cahn equation was first introduced by Osting and Wang in \cite{osting2020diffusion} to search for orthogonal matrix-valued harmonic mappings on periodic domains or closed surfaces.
 Subsequently, Wang et al. \cite{wang2019interface} systematically investigated the interfacial asymptotic dynamics of this equation from a multiple time-scale perspective.
 More recently, Fei et al. \cite{fei2023matrix} carried out a rigorous analysis of the sharp-interface limit of the matrix-valued Allen--Cahn equation. \end{itemize}